-For the first time I will dig into my archives and publish my research online, much of which I believe is still very relevant in today’s hype around the Internet of Things.
+For the first time I will dig into my archives and publish my research online, much of which I believe is still highly relevant with today’s hype around the Internet of Things and omnichannel convergence.
 Many of the fundamental concepts I explored in active sensing and luminous surfaces may help those of you working on IoT, embedded lighting, or modern retail design.

-First, a PDF of my final thesis document can be downloaded here: 20160902_BKoerner_HarvardThesis_ActiveObjectsSurfacesZones_2001
+First, a quick slideshow of my final thesis document:

-I won’t repeat the content in the thesis document – but I will use this blog post to expand on the context, content and relevance of the research.
+I won’t repeat the content in the thesis document – but let’s explore the context, content and relevance of the research.
 Here goes….

 Part I: Preface – The Story of My Thesis

 I earned two degrees in architectural design: So how exactly did I wind up researching interactive retail lighting controls for my final design thesis?

 During my undergraduate program at University of Virgina’s School of Architecture, I became fascinated with theatrical lighting.
-I took several courses on theatrical lighting design with professor Lee Kennedy at the School of Drama.
-Most of the theatrical lighting technologies were quite advanced and basically unheard of in architectural applications at that time.
+I took several courses on theatrical lighting design with professor Lee Kennedy at UVa’s School of Drama.
+Most of the theatrical lighting technologies at the time were quite advanced and basically unheard of in architectural design.
 Lee’s enthusiasm for the art and science of lighting opened my eyes to a mix of technologies that I realized would clearly impact the world of architectural design.